Passing Dependencies

 $obj->setCache($cache);

-This method is useful for optional dependencies that are not necessary for the class function, since it is not guaranteed that the object will actually receive them (i.e., that the user will call the method).
+This approach is suitable for optional dependencies that are not essential for the class's operation, as it's not guaranteed that the object will actually receive the dependency (i.e., that the caller will invoke the method).

 At the same time, this method allows the setter to be called repeatedly to change the dependency.
-If this is not desirable, add a check to the method, or as of PHP 8.1, mark the property $cache with the readonly flag.
+If this is undesirable, add a check within the method, or since PHP 8.1, mark the $cache property with the readonly flag.

 class MyClass